Hyun Kil-un

-Life
+Biography

-Hyun Kil-Un was born on February 17, 1940, on Jeju-do.
+Hyun Kil-Un was born on February 17, 1940, in Jeju City, Jeju Province, Korea, Empire of Japan.
 Hyun graduated from Jeju University and then Hanyang University's Graduate School.
 Hyun was a professor of Korean Language and Literature at Hanyang University.

 Work

 Hyun's work can not be separated from his birthplace, Jeju-do, the largest island of Korea.
 Hyun's Jeju-do was not a vacation destination, but the land of the first mass rebellion after the Korean national division.
 Hyun visited and re-visited the events of the time, and the scars that they caused.